bjoerne2/jsfiddle-docs-alpha/docs/use/hacks.rst

 Please set the **Code Wrap** to ``no wrap(head)`` (default is ``onLoad``) and **Franework** to ``No-library (pure JS)``.

-As Paperscripts requires this hack to work we can't add it to the list of frameworks yet.
+As PaperScripts requires this hack to work we can't add it to the list of frameworks yet.
 Add a link to https://raw.github.com/paperjs/paper.js/master/dist/paper.js as a **Resource** (:ref:`add_resources`).